Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-2.md

   > **Note:** Ignore the error message 'Couldn't install Microsoft.Net.4.8.1.FullRedist', this won't affect the challenges.

-- Wait for the GitHub Copilot extension to download completely (this might take a few minutes) and close the Visual Studio Installer pane.

-   > **Note:** Ignore the error message 'Couldn't install Microsoft.Net.4.8.1.FullRedist', this won't affect the challenges.

 - Re-launch the Visual Studio and verify that the GitHub Copilot is active.
 The GitHub Copilot Chat window can now be utlized.

 - Once the repository is cloned, locate and open the `CRUD application.sln` file from the Solution Explorer.